ae6rt/decap/README.md

 Crafting the IAM policy for DynamoDb is a bit different from that of crafting bucket policies.
-We first craft a IAM Policy for the DynamoDb table access, then attach that to the _aftomato_ IAM user.
+We first craft a IAM Policy for the DynamoDb table access, then attach that to the _decap_ IAM user.
 We choose to split the policies up into three parts, one for the database r/w operations, and two others for r/w on global secondary indexes of interest.